 What Happens to the Lease if a Tenant Passes Away?

 Following the death of the tenant, the landlord will need to end or transition the remainder of the lease.
-When dealing with the next of kin, tenant’s family, or estate executor, be sure to have compassion for their situation, while respectively and lawfully working to regain the property.
+When communicating with the next of kin, tenant’s family, or estate executor, be sure to have compassion for their situation, while respectively working to regain the property.

 What to Do With a Tenant’s Belongings After They Pass Away

-As a landlord, you cannot remove the belongings of the deceased tenant, so you’ll need to work with the family or executor to coordinate getting the tenant’s property removed.
-Work with them and set timelines and deadlines to help move the process along.
-If the tenant was on a month-to-month lease and the lease will be ending soon, set more aggressive timelines to help remove the property so the re-renting process can begin.
+As a landlord, you cannot remove the belongings of the deceased tenant, so you’ll need to work with the family or executor to coordinate.
+Set a timeline to help move the process along.
+If the tenant was on a month-to-month lease and the lease will be ending soon, set more aggressive timelines to help remove the tenant’s belongings so the re-renting process can begin.

-If the tenant had a long-term lease agreement, work with the next of kin/executor to establish reasonable timelines to have the tenant’s belongings removed from the rental unit.
-Rent is still required to be paid while the property removal and tenant search are being conducted if both parties have decided to treat the death as a broken lease.
+If the tenant had a long-term lease agreement, rent is still required to be paid while the property removal and tenant search are being conducted if it was decided to treat the death as a broken lease.

 If there isn’t a next of kin, follow your local and state laws regarding abandoned tenant property.
 You may be required to hold it for a current amount of time, then sell it at auction and return the money to the state.